SerKnight/face-block/README.md

 > 5. Paste into *private key*
 > 6. Enter all details to create a profile & hit **Sign Up**

-You now have a running application & the first FaceBlock profile.
+> Though the app does reload after success..
+I didn't perfect the timing for when IPFS data is accessible and you may need to wait a few and reload manually for your user records to be loaded back in.

-**Only one user allowed per private key** to add more profiles repeat steps *2..6*
+You now have a running application & the first FaceBlock profile!
+There is only ** one user ** allowed per private key so to add more profiles, swap your ETH account by repeating steps *2..6*

 If you run into any issues getting it running -> chrisknight.mail@gmail.com